0xSmartCrypto/crypto-raffle/README.md

 A campaign has the states {`Active`, `Closed`, `WinnerSelected`}.
 It's `Active` when the raffle is created, `Closed` when the deadline is reached, and `WinnerSelected` when the winners are selected.

 # TODO
-  - [x] deadline for campaign
+  - [ ] Frontend
-  - [ ] abstract campaign so RaffleCampaign can be used on multiple raffles
+  - [ ] Abstract campaign so RaffleCampaign can be used on multiple raffles

 # Smart Contract